 As we explained in our article “What Is Web3?
-The Future of Web3 and How It Will Affect The Job Market,” we are now going through transformational or even revolutionary times in the history of the Internet, moving from web2 toward more decentralized and hopefully fair web3.
+The Future of Web3 and How It Will Affect The Job Market,” we are now going through transformational or even revolutionary times in the history of the Internet, moving from centralized platforms dominating the web2 toward more decentralized and hopefully fairer web3.

 As opposed to large corporations trading their users’ data — which is the reality of today’s web2 — in the new, democratic version of the Internet, content creators and data donors will directly benefit from their input and effort via virtual economics.